risk-first/website/docs/presentations/AllWorkIsRiskManagement/index.md

                 <img src="/img/presentations/AllWorkIsRiskManagement/images/images.017.jpg" alt="Image of slide number 17" />
             </div>
             <div class="slide-notes">
                       <p>Let’s say this piece of text above is a task in your backlog.
 Or, a JIRA item.
-Or a github issue.
+Or a GitHub issue.
 Or whatever you use to track these things.  </p>

       <p>Let’s break it down in terms of risk.</p>